dputhier/rtrainer/README.md

 This software is still in development.

-The rtrainer package aims at providing a set of tutorial for learning R.
+The rtrainer package aims at providing a set of tutorials for learning R.

 # Installation